1. The Staff Acceptable Use of ICT Agreement Aims

 I understand that I must use ICT in a responsible way, protecting my safety, the safety and security of the ICT systems and the safety and security of other users, especially students.

-4. I will only use chat and social networking sites in College in accord with the College’s policy.
+2.2.4.
+I will only use chat and social networking sites in College in accordance with the College’s policies.

-5. I will not engage in any on-line activity that will compromise my profession or bring the College into disrepute.
+2.2.5.
+I will not engage in any online activity that will compromise my profession or bring the College into disrepute.

-8. I will follow the College’s guidance, set out in the e-Safety Policy, Appendix D, on delivery of online distance learning.
+2.2.8.
+I will follow the College’s guidance, set out in the e-Safety Policy, on delivery of online distance learning.

 The College has a responsibility to offer safe and secure access to digital technology.
 I agree to report any deficiencies in the ICT system to the Lead Compliance Officer.